Effects of Physical Abuse, Pictures of Physical Abuse

 Psychological Effects of Physical Abuse

 Unfortunately, some of the longest-lasting and most debilitating effects of physical abuse are psychological in nature.
-Depression is the primary psychological response to physical abuse but drug and alcohol abuse is also common.
+Depression is the primary psychological response to physical abuse but drug and alcohol abuse are also common.
 Abused women have a 16-times greater risk of abusing alcohol and a 9-times greater risk of abusing drugs when compared to non-abused women.
 Other psychological effects of physical abuse include:2

 Effects of Physical Abuse on Children